 Everything goes black.

-And there my memories should stop.
+And there my memories of my operation should stop.

 But they don’t.
 There’s a gap, then I sense a shining, bright, warm orb coming towards me from above my head, and hovering below me.
 I am totally relaxed.
 I don’t see anything, only light and dark.
 I feel sensations of pressure on my inside left thigh, an awareness that my legs are apart.
 Gentle pressure on my left groin.
 Sounds of people moving around, of clinking, metal on metal.
 Indistinct voices.